ing-bank/lion/docs/fundamentals/systems/form/validate.md

 ### Validator classes

 All validators extend from the default `Validator` class.
-Below example is an example of a validator could look like:
+Below is an example of what a validator could look like:

 ```js
 class EqualsText extends Validator {